-Increasing Attendance And Lowering Exclusions
+Increasing Attendance and Lowering Exclusions

 Evidence suggests that a number of variables contribute to low attendance and exclusion among looked after and formerly looked after children.
 This section investigates some of the root problems and potential solutions.